hashicorp/terraform-provider-azurerm/website/docs/r/batch_account.html.markdown

 ---

-An `identity` block exports the following:
+An `identity` block supports the following:

 * `type` - The identity type of the Batch Account.
 Possible values are `SystemAssigned` and `UserAssigned`.